j-jodczyk/robust-vmm-guiding/README.md

 ## Reproducing the results
 To reproduce the paper's main results shown in Figure 8 and Table 3, you can simply run the provided script `reproduce_results.sh`.
-On a fresh installation of Ubuntu 20.04, you can first run `install_prerequesites_ubuntu.sh` and then `compile.sh` to compile Mitsuba.
+On a fresh installation of Ubuntu 20.04, you can first run `install_prerequisites_ubuntu.sh` and then `compile.sh` to compile Mitsuba.
 Other operating systems should work as well, but you will have to install the necessary dependencies yourself.

-Reproducing the results on similar Hardware should take about 4-5 Hours.
+Reproducing the results on similar hardware should take about 4-5 hours.
 Each of the reproduced experiments was originally run for 10 minutes and are now configured for a set amount of samples for hardware-independent reproduction.
-On a 8-Core desktop CPU you're looking at about 12 Hours total.
+On a 8-Core desktop CPU you're looking at about 12 hours total.

 Note that we cleaned up the code and made some small optimizations.
 The code should now run slightly faster than the reported numbers when run on the same hardware.